Sustainable investing in the water sector – your impact investment with Tareno

 Preference is given to projects that we can finance independently

-Here you will find an overview of the projects that have been completed, which were financed by donations from the Impact share class of the Tareno Water Fund.
+Here you will find an overview of the realized projects that were financed with donations from the impact share class of the Tareno Water Fund.

-This project is an ongoing drinking water program in Nepal carried out in collaboration with the local partner organisation ECCA.
-The aim of the programme is to improve long-term access to safe drinking water in rural regions affected by water stress and insufficient infrastructure.
+This project is an ongoing drinking water program in Nepal in cooperation with ECCA.
+The aim of the project is to provide a long-term supply of drinking water for schools and villages outside the Kathmandu Valley.

-The expansion of the Baobab Network improves access to clean drinking water in southern Madagascar.
-Modern water treatment and local infrastructure help secure a sustainable water supply in a region heavily affected by drought.
+The expansion of the Baobab Network is improving access to clean drinking water for the population in the south of Madagascar.
+Modern water treatment and local infrastructure ensure a sustainable water supply in a region affected by drought.

 Improved access to clean drinking water in Syria

-The project involved the rehabilitation of water pipelines in two neighborhoods in Syria, thereby securing access to clean drinking water for 8,000 people.
-This impact project, funded by donations from our impact share class, was implemented by our project partner Medair.
+The project includes the rehabilitation of water pipes in two districts in Syria, thus ensuring 8,000 people have access to clean drinking water.
+The impact project, financed by donations from our impact share class, was implemented by our project partner Medair.

-In Tanzania, more than 1,500 students and pupils benefit from a new drinking water facility, funded by the Impact Share Class of the Tareno Water Fund.
-A SuMaWe system was installed by our long-standing project partner, waterkiosk.
+In Tanzania, more than 1,500 pupils and students are benefiting from a new drinking water system financed by the Tareno Water Fund’s Impact Share class.
+A SuMaWe system was installed by our long-standing project partner waterkiosk.

 Drinking water system Nah Chuwua Guatemala

-In the community of Nah Chuwua in Guatemala, a gravity-based drinking water system was introduced with our partner organisation Tamahu Guatemala, which supplies 90 families with safe water and reduces water-related diseases.
+In the community of Nah Chuwua in Guatemela, a gravity-based drinking water system was introduced with our project partner “Verein Tamahú Guatemala”, which supplies 90 families with safe water and reduces water-related diseases.

 The second waterkiosk SoWaDis (Solar Water Disinfection) system, financed by donations from our impact share class, supplies a school in Tanzania with clean drinking water and supports the establishment of an independent water supply.